printpagestopdf/WordpressDrive/README.md

 The Application starts as a taskbar icon, all user interaction can be started from there.
 Working with Wordpress data happens with the standard Windows tools (Explorer, CMD, ...).

 ## Installation
-Download the latest Release from [Link](/printpagestopdf/WordpressDrive/releases "here").
+Download the latest Release from [here](/printpagestopdf/WordpressDrive/releases).